Alien-Worlds/aw-history/README.md

 ### UnprocessedBlockQueue

-Just like in the case of Processor tasks, we also have a queue of blocks that for some reason have not been read.
-In order not to have gaps in the history, each unread block is placed in a special collection in the database so that later you can analyze the error, fix it and try to read the block again.
-Due to the fact that reading blocks is a fast process, we do not want to stress the database with a large number of requests, unread blocks are sent in batches.
-Failure to read a block in most cases will be caused by external conditions and will concern more blocks than just one.
-In order to avoid possible overloads, it is possible to set a limit on the number of unread blocks or their total size.
-This repository/queue has a bit more methods to customize the behavior of this queue in a custom way.
+The UnprocessedBlockQueue is a queue/repository of blocks that have not been successfully read.
+It stores the blocks that failed to be processed in the Reader process.
+Each unread block is placed in the UnprocessedBlockQueue so that it can be analyzed, fixed, and reprocessed later.
+This helps ensure a complete and accurate history.
+The UnprocessedBlockQueue allows setting limits on the number of unread blocks or their total size to prevent overloading the system.

 #### Methods